Category: Driving Under the Influence

 California DUI | Los Angeles DUI Lawyer| California DUI Defense | No Cuffs

-Alcohol Education Programs in Amador County, California
+Alcohol Education Programs in Lake County, California

-Alcohol Education Programs in Amador County, California
+Alcohol Education Programs in Lake County, California

 In California, there are several levels of Alcohol Education Programs that are offered.
 In order to enroll in one of the programs, one must be referred, either by the court or the California Department of Motor Vehicles (DMV).